EasyCorp/EasyAdminBundle/doc/book/complex-dynamic-backends.rst

         // items are deleted using the 'DELETE' HTTP method) protected function createDeleteForm($entityName, $entityId);

-        // It's executed just before removing the item with Doctrine and it allows
-        // to modify the item being deleted before removing it protected function preRemoveEntity($entity);
+        // It deletes the given Doctrine entity.
+You can override this method to prevent
+        // entity removal when certain conditions met (e.g. don't delete user if username == 'admin'). protected function removeEntity($entity);
     }

+.. versionadded:: 1.17.8
+    The ``removeEntity()`` method was added in EasyAdmin 1.17.8.
+Previously it was called ``preRemoveEntity()``.

 **Edit** action: